opst/knitfab-docs/03.admin-guide/admin-guide-installation.en.md

 The Knitfab installer has functions to maintain Knitfab system.

 - Upgrade Knitfab itself to the latest version
-- Update and replace TLS Certifications in Knitfab
+- Update and replace TLS certificates in Knitfab

 ## 4.1.
 Upgrade Knitfab itself to the latest version